reactjs/fr.react.dev/content/docs/hooks-intro.md

 With Hooks, you can extract stateful logic from a component so it can be tested independently and reused. **Hooks allow you to reuse stateful logic without changing your component hierarchy.** This makes it easy to share Hooks among many components or with the community.

-Nous discutons enormement de cela dans [Construire vos propres Hooks](/docs/hooks-custom.html).
+Nous parlerons de ça plus en détail dans [Construire vos propres Hooks](/docs/hooks-custom.html).

-### Les composants complexe deviennent difficile à comprendre {#complex-components-become-hard-to-understand}
+### Les composants complexes deviennent difficiles à comprendre {#complex-components-become-hard-to-understand}

 We've often had to maintain components that started out simple but grew into an unmanageable mess of stateful logic and side effects.
 Each lifecycle method often contains a mix of unrelated logic.
 For example, components might perform some data fetching in `componentDidMount` and `componentDidUpdate`.
 However, the same `componentDidMount` method might also contain some unrelated logic that sets up event listeners, with cleanup performed in `componentWillUnmount`.
 Mutually related code that changes together gets split apart, but completely unrelated code ends up combined in a single method.
 This makes it too easy to introduce bugs and inconsistencies.